How to Remove a Dishwasher from Under the Counter: A Step-by-Step Guide

 5. Disconnect the Water Supply Line: Use an adjustable wrench to loosen the nut connecting the water supply line to the dishwasher.
 Carefully unscrew it and allow any residual water to drain into the bucket or pan.

-1. Locate the Drain Hose: The drain hose is usually connected to the garbage disposal or sink drain.
-Trace the hose from the dishwasher to find its connection point.
+1. Identify the Drain Hose: The drain hose is usually connected to the garbage disposal or sink drain.
+Trace it from the dishwasher to find the connection point.

-2. Place a Towel or Sponge Nearby: Be prepared for any residual water that may spill out when disconnecting the hose.
+2. Keep a Towel or Sponge Nearby: Be prepared for any residual water that may spill out when disconnecting the hose.

 3. Loosen the Hose Clamp: Use pliers to loosen the clamp securing the drain hose to the disposal or sink drain.
 Gently squeeze the clamp and slide it away from the connection point.